jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 >
 > Letter from Salvador Allende to the artists of the world, Santiago, 1972

+He officially inaugurated the museum on 17 May 1972—at the time, it was named "Museo de la Solidaridad" ("Museum of Solidarity").

 After the 1973 coup and the installation of the dictatorship, the museum closed and its art, artists and managers went into exile outside Chile.
 A group of artists organized a roving museum from their places of exile, continued accepting art donations, and organized exhibitions all around Europe to denounce human rights violations during the dictatorship.

 The museum was officially reestablished on September 1991, a year after the end of dictatorship in Chile, under its current name.
 It has since recovered its art collection from the 1970s, received new art donations, and currently houses some of Allende's personal objects, some of which are shown below:

-* Doctor's cape
+* Doctor's cape.
-* Presidential sash and a copy of Allende's 1939 work _La realidad médico social chilena_ (_The Chilean medico-social reality_)
+* Presidential sash and a copy of Allende's 1939 work _La realidad médico social chilena_ (_The Chilean medico-social reality_).
 * Socialist Party membership card, watch, wallet, and an unidentifiable long brown object bearing his initials S.A.G.

 _([Photos 1](https://commons.wikimedia.org/wiki/File:Objetos_personales_de_Salvador_Allende_en_el_Museo_de_la_Solidaridad_-_1.jpg), [2](https://commons.wikimedia.org/wiki/File:Objetos_personales_de_Salvador_Allende_en_el_Museo_de_la_Solidaridad_-_2.jpg) and [3](https://commons.wikimedia.org/wiki/File:Objetos_personales_de_Salvador_Allende_en_el_Museo_de_la_Solidaridad_-_3.jpg) by ProtoplasmaKid, CC BY-SA 4.0_)